-Foul and surfaces drainage appears to be to the main public sewer.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.

 Fire, smoke and burglar alarms

 Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.